ph4ntonn/Stowaway/README_EN.md

 And it can proxy your traffic to the second simple node and the second simple node will do its work like a socks5 server

-If you want to set username/password for socks5 service(Firefox support this function, Chrome doesn't), For instance, if you want to set the username as ph4ntom and password as 11235,just change the command to ```socks 7777 ph4ntom 11235``` (Be aware,do not use colon(:) in either username or password)
+If you want to set username/password for socks5 service:For instance, if you want to set the username as ph4ntom and password as 11235,just change the command to ```socks 7777 ph4ntom 11235``` (Be aware,do not use colon(:) in either username or password)

 - Shutdown the socks5 proxy service：